Photo Some of Team Clevedon's' volunteers from Day 3 of Somerset ASA County Championships 2020

 VIDEO REFEREES in action.
 Thanks for their job - #nowplaying #video #action @TYRSport #malmsten @MicroplusTiming #bells #white #control #experience #teamwork #europe #proud #officials #Professional pic.twitter.com/qz9QL1jxE6— LEN EuropeanAquatics (@LENaquatics) 4 August 2018

-Congratulations to Simon Lodge who will represent Somerset as an Officialat the National County Team Championships 2019 at Ponds Forge, Sheffield.
+Congratulations to Simon Lodge who represented Somerset as an Official at the National County Team Championships 2019 at Ponds Forge, Sheffield.
 We also thank Carolyn Cox for officiating at the British Swimming Championships 2019 in Glasgow.

 We have Officials undergoing Referee, J2(S), J2 and J1 training.
-Our referee candidates were tutored by Alan Withers and Graham Cockill.
+Our referee candidates have previously been tutored by Alan Withers and Graham Cockill.
+Chris Metcalfe intends to hold a meeting of Referees on 5 May 2021 to discuss future mentoring / training activity.

 Officials are not only required around the pool but also for Open Water events.